bizubee/bizubee/README.md

 b
 ```

 For-on loops are the async equivalent of for-in loops.
-Whereas a for-in loop iterates over an iterator, a for-on loop using similar syntax iterates over an async-iterator.
-Async-iterators are useful for iterating over async sequences of data
+Whereas a for-in loop iterates over an iterator, a for-on loop iterates over an async-iterable.
+Async-iterables are useful for iterating over async sequences of data.

 ```js
 for packet on tcpConnection {